How to maintain flexible athletes

 - Rest your hands lightly on the side of your head (not the

-- Raise your body so that your upper body is at a 30 to a 40-degree angle with the floor
+- Raise your body so that your upper body is at a 30 to 40-degree angle with the floor.

 Back Extensions (Back)

-- Sit on the floor with legs bent, feet flat on the
+- Sit on the floor with legs bent, feet flat.

 - Position your hands on the floor behind you to take some

-- Raise your body off the floor so that your body is
+- Raise your body off the floor so that it is parallel to the floor.

 Twisted Curl (Oblique Abdominals)